API Documentation

 • flagged_in_both: value is NaN/missing in both series #1 and series #2

-• in_all_nan: value is NaN in all timeseries (series #1, #2 and base)
+• in_all_nan: value is NaN in all time series (series #1, #2 and base)

 • introduced_in_s1: value is NaN/missing in base but has value in series #1